robertorcosta/azure-docs.pt-br/articles/cognitive-services/LUIS/reference-entity-regular-expression.md

 ### <a name="example-json"></a>JSON de exemplo

-Ao `kb[0-9]{6}`usar , como definição de entidade de expressão regular, a seguinte resposta JSON é um exemplo de expressão com as entidades de expressão regular retornadas para a consulta:
+Ao usar `kb[0-9]{6}`, como a definição de entidade de expressão regular, a resposta JSON a seguir é um exemplo de expressão com as entidades de expressão regular retornadas para a consulta:

 `When was kb123456 published?`: